jshuadvd/hacks-n-notes/addictive-expericences.md

 - inducing a “1% chance you could be missing something important.
 - not being able to unsubscribe from newsletters, groups, unfriend people, etc.

+### Social Approval

+> We’re all vulnerable to social approval.
+The need to belong, to be approved or appreciated by our peers is among the highest human motivations.

+- when you get tagged in a picture by a friend who was incentivized by the app

+### Social reciprocity

+- follow me and I follow back
+- receive a message, respond a message
+- add in linkedin, add back

 ## Reference